josi4/solarnode-handbook/docs/developers/osgi/blueprint.md

 #### Property Accessors

 You can configure mutable class properties on a component with nested `<property name="">` elements in Blueprint.
+A _mutable property_ is a Java setter method.
+For example an `int` property `minimum` would be associated with a Java setter method `#!java public void setMinimum(int value)`.

 The `<property>` value can be specified as a reference to another component using a `ref` attribute whose value is the `id` of that component, or as a literal value using a `value` attribute.